An edited excerpt of what was originally published on UXmatters and under the title “The Information Architecture Value Chain” – May 5, 2014

 Proposition: Information architecture improves the relevance of and expectations for information by probing issues about content, context, and users.

-As Figure 2 implies, we can achieve greater design value when meaning and relevance are apparent to users.
-Users may experience a user-interface design not only through a device, but also through an interplay between physical and digital spaces.
+We can achieve greater design value when meaning and relevance are apparent to users.
+Users may experience a user-interface design not only through a device but also through an interplay between physical and digital spaces.

 A Web user-interface design is the most tangible artifact to which every design, communications, and development discipline on a team must contribute.
 This design includes content strategy and authoring for all types of media, information architecture, visual interface design, interaction design, and front-end development.
 Each discipline or specialized function contributes to the experience of the user interface.